allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 6. Select which data to show up

-A. Show Only Sorties That Flew is used for an after-action report B. Show Tail Numbers is provided in case you use a Tail Number Denial process 7.
+1. Show Only Sorties That Flew is used for an after-action report B. Show Tail Numbers is provided in case you use a Tail Number Denial process 7.
 Select the Day/Time combination you prefer

 8. Select the template you prefer.
 Templates that al ow for saving the Signature of Authenticating Official.